Loren Graham

-Loren R. Graham (born June 29, 1933, in Hymera, Indiana) is an American historian of science, particularly science in Russia.
+Loren R. Graham (June 29, 1933 – December 15, 2024) was an American historian of science, particularly science in Russia.

-Career
+Early life and career

+Graham was born on June 29, 1933.
+He earned his B.A. in chemical engineering at Purdue University and his M.A. and doctorate degree in history at Columbia University.

-He has taught and published at Indiana University, Columbia University, the Massachusetts Institute of Technology, and Harvard University, where he is currently a research associate.
-He was a participant in one of the first academic exchange programs between the United States and the Soviet Union, studying at Moscow University in 1960-61.
+Graham taught and published at Indiana University, Columbia University, the Massachusetts Institute of Technology, and Harvard University, where he was a research associate as of 2024.
+He was a participant in one of the first academic exchange programs between the United States and the Soviet Union, studying at Moscow University in 1960 and 1961.

 He wrote a popular book on Native American history (A Face in the Rock) and a memoir (Moscow Stories) which describes his youth in the United States and his adventures in Russia.
-He has also been a strong supporter of human rights and scholarship.
+He was also a strong supporter of human rights and scholarship.
 He was a member of the board of trustees of the Soros Foundation.

-For many years he has been a member of the Governing Council of the Program on Basic Research and Higher Education, which supports the combining of research and teaching in Russian universities and is financially supported by the MacArthur Foundation, the Carnegie Corporation, the Russian Ministry of Science and Education, and local groups in Russia.
-He is a member of the advisory council of the U.S. Civilian Research & Development Foundation, which supports international scientific collaboration.
+For many years he was a member of the Governing Council of the Program on Basic Research and Higher Education, which supports the combining of research and teaching in Russian universities and is financially supported by the MacArthur Foundation, the Carnegie Corporation, the Russian Ministry of Science and Education, and local groups in Russia.
+He was a member of the advisory council of the U.S. Civilian Research & Development Foundation, which supports international scientific collaboration.

-For many years he was a member of the board of trustees of the European University at St. Petersburg and still serves on the board of a body raising money for that university.
-He donated several thousand books from his library to the European University which has established a special collection in his name.
+For many years he was a member of the board of trustees of the European University at St. Petersburg and still served on the board of a body raising money for that university as of 2024.
+He donated several thousand books from his library to the European University which established a special collection in his name.

-In much of his work in the history of science, Graham has demonstrated the influence of social context on science, even its theoretical structure.
+In much of his work in the history of science, Graham demonstrated the influence of social context on science, even its theoretical structure.
 For example, in his Science and Philosophy in the Soviet Union (which was a finalist for a National Book Award) he delineated the influence of Marxism on science in Russia — in some cases, such as the Lysenko Affair, deleterious, but, in other cases, particularly in physics, psychology, and origin of life studies, positive.

-In addition to writing on the history of scientific theories, Graham has written much on the organization of science in Russia and the Soviet Union, including a book on the early history of the Soviet Academy of Sciences (The Soviet Academy of Sciences and the Communist Party) and a more recent one on the situation of science in Russia after the collapse of the Soviet Union (Science in the New Russia; co-written with Irina Dezhina).
+In addition to writing on the history of scientific theories, Graham wrote much on the organization of science in Russia and the Soviet Union, including a book on the early history of the Soviet Academy of Sciences (The Soviet Academy of Sciences and the Communist Party) and a more recent one on the situation of science in Russia after the collapse of the Soviet Union (Science in the New Russia; co-written with Irina Dezhina).

-Education, awards and personal life

-Graham earned his B.A. in chemical engineering at Purdue University and his M.A. and doctorate degree in history at Columbia University.